TORONTO METROPOLITAN UNIVERSITY

 Once topics are assigned to the groups, the students will start the design activities and meet with their FLCs regularly the following weeks of the course. course.
 Students must attend specified seminars (& quizzes) and submit project milestones and milestones compliance reports as per the "Activity Schedule" to their FLC for evaluation prior to meeting with their FLCs.
 During the weeks when in-class seminars/quizzes/exams are scheduled, it is students responsibility to discuss with their FLCs ahead of time and identify alternate meeting times.

 In Week 6 (tentative) lecture hours, students must do an examination on the subject of Design Process and Project Management.
-During Weeks 7 to 11, students attend seminars* (that will be announced on the course D2L web site) and/or carry out design work in a specific location or laboratory and report to their designated FLC.
+During Weeks 7 to 11, students attend seminars* (that will be announced on the course D2L website) and/or carry out design work in a specific location or laboratory and report to their designated FLC.
 Seminars may be team taught by the guest speakers or FLCs.
 These seminars will be scheduled and announced on the course D2L website.
+Seminars may have a quiz attached to it that will be conducted through D2L (details about quizzes will be communicated during the course).

 *Note: Weeks 7-11 are tentatively planned for seminars/quizzes, the actual weeks will be announced subjected to the availability of the guest speakers.